vk-cs/docs-public/docs/en/kubernetes/k8s/connect/addons-ui/addons-ui.md

-Some [add-ons](../../concepts/addons-and-settings/addons) that can be [installed](../../instructions/addons/manage-addons) in the cluster have a web interface.
+Some [add-ons](/en/kubernetes/k8s/concepts/addons-and-settings/addons) that can be [installed](/en/kubernetes/k8s/instructions/addons/manage-addons) in the cluster have a web interface.
 The method of connecting to the web interface depends on the IP address of the cluster:

 - If an external IP address is assigned to the cluster, then you can connect from any host with Internet access.
 - If the cluster is assigned only an internal IP address, then you can connect only from a host in VK Cloud - a virtual machine that is located on the same subnet as the cluster.

 A browser must be installed on the host to connect.

-## Preparatory steps
+## Before you begin

-1. On the host from which you plan to connect to the add-on web interface, [make sure](../kubectl#check_connection) that you can connect to the cluster using `kubectl`.
+1. On the host from which you plan to connect to the add-on web interface, [make sure](/en/kubernetes/k8s/connect/kubectl#check_connection) that you can connect to the cluster using `kubectl`.

 1. Install `kauthproxy` on the same host if the utility is not already installed: